What to Know

 In the Bronx along Grand Concourse, service roads will remain open.
 Parked cars can remain in place, and the bus route will continue to run on service roads and thru traffic will also be allowed, including trucks/deliveries.

 Additional sites are being considered for this pilot, the city has said, but details on those weren't immediately made public.
-Meanwhile, de Blasio said Tuesday that alternate side parking would be suspended another two weeks, through April 14.
+Meanwhile, de Blasio said that alternate side parking would be suspended June 8-26.

 Due to the playground being closed, some advocates are calling for more streets to be closed off so families and others have areas to be outdoors.